 Through her tenure with ASU, Buhlig is credited with shaping the ASU Foundation’s 2025 Strategic Plan alongside representatives from across the development staff, an increased collaboration amongst deans and fundraising volunteers, and continuous growth of the ASU Foundation’s engagement programs, including President’s Club and Women and Philanthropy, which she helped found.
 Prior to her appointment at ASU, she served A.T.
 Still University, the founding school of osteopathic medicine, for nearly six years as associate vice president of institutional advancement.
 While at A.T.
 Still, Buhlig helped build and manage collegiate development and alumni relations programs for the university’s Arizona campus and its three schools — Arizona School of Health Sciences, Arizona School of Dentistry & Oral Health and the School of Osteopathic Medicine in Arizona.
 She is a graduate of Augustana College and Walden University.

 Kimberly A. Hopely, MNpS, joined the ASU Foundation in December 2015.
-Her role as senior vice president provides oversite of unit development, corporate and foundation relations, and strategic engagement.
-She leads fundraising for specific central campaign priorities as well as global fundraising initiatives.
+Her role as chief development officer provides oversite of unit development, corporate and foundation relations, engagement and outreach, and alumni engagement.
+She leads fundraising for ASU priorities as well as global fundraising initiatives.